shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 If you are not wearing the harness, you may activate its magic words to have it move itself onto you.
 While you are wearing the harness, you have the following ability:

-\*\*Herd Leader
+**Herd Leader**
-\*\*As an action, you may activate its magic words.
+As an action, you may activate its magic words.
 Creatures within 10ft of you gain 1 horse transformation point.
-Saving throw (at disadvantage): Constitution DC5
+**Saving throw** (at disadvantage): Constitution DC5 plus your Intelligence modifier

 # Cloverbraid’s Necklace of Vitality